ScilifelabDataCentre/genome-portal/hugo/content/faqs/_index.md

 #### About the genome browser

+{{< faq_block title="What is a genome browser, and what is it used for?" >}}
+A genome browser provides a graphical representation of diverse genomic and genetic data mapped to a common reference genome assembly of a species.
+This ensures that various datasets are accurately positioned on the same axis, as they share identical genomic coordinates.
+Each dataset appears on a separate data track.
+In a typical linear genome view, a genome browser displays multiple data tracks stacked horizontally in alignment with the genome assembly sequence.
+Among the data types that are often visualised in a genome browser are: genetic variation, transcription, various regulatory factors like methylation and transcription factor binding, contact maps, among others.

+Genome browsers are essential tools for interpreting data, developing hypotheses, and communicating discoveries about relationships between various data types.
+By allowing different types of data to be viewed in relation to each another, genome browsers can provide valuable insights into potential correlations.
+For example, they can be used to infer phenotype-genotype associations when comparing genomic data from normal individuals versus diseased individuals.
+{{< /faq_block >}}

-{{< faq_block title="Why is JBrowse the genome browser used in the Genome Portal?" >}}
+{{< faq_block title="Why is JBrowse 2 the genome browser used in the Genome Portal?" >}}
 We chose JBrowse 2 for several reasons.
-It is a robust, open-source genome browser with powerful features for visualizing genomic data.
+It is a robust, open-source genome browser with powerful features for visualising genomic data.
 It receives active maintenance and support from both system developers and the research community.
-Additionally, it is highly customizable and allows for the creation of new view types via a plugin system, making it more than a genome browser — it serves as a versatile platform for development.
+Additionally, it is highly customisable and allows for the creation of new view types via a plugin system, making it more than a genome browser — it serves as a versatile platform for development.
 {{< /faq_block >}}

 {{< faq_block title="Is it possible to customise how data tracks are displayed on the genome browser?" >}}
-Yes, it is to possible to modify several of the data track attributes, such as colors, labels, descriptions, groups, and more.
+Yes, it is possible to modify several of the data track attributes, such as colors, labels, descriptions, groups, and more.
 To do this, it is necessary to change the settings of the JBrowse 2 default session by editing the `config.json` file associated with the species.
 Please contact us by email to <dsn-eb@scilifelab.se> or through the <a href="/contact" target="_blank">Contact</a> form to help you with the customisation of your data tracks.
+{{< /faq_block >}}

+{{< faq_block title="How can I open a data track within the genome browser of a species in the Genome Portal?" >}}
+To open a new data track within the genome browser for a species in the Genome Portal:

+1. Access the 'Add a track' form by clicking on the **File** menu (Figure 5A), then **Open track**, or by clicking the **circular plus (+) icon** (Figure 5V) in the bottom right corner of the 'Available tracks widget' (right-side panel, Figure 5Q).
+2. In the 'Add a track' form, provide a URL to a file to load, or open a file stored in your local machine.

+Remember that your data should have the same genomic coordinates as the genome assembly available in the Genome Portal.

+In some cases, you need to provide an index file for your data (e.g., a tabix files is required for VCF/GFF/BED files).
+Guidance on generating index files can be found in the <a href="/contribute/supported_file_formats/#data-file-indexing" target="_blank">data file indexing section of the Supported data file formats</a> page.
+{{< /faq_block >}}

+{{< faq_block title="How can I share a genome browser session?" >}}
+To share a session with others:

+1. Click the **Share** link (Figure 5E) at the top center of the window.
+2. A window will appear displaying a URL for your session.
+To copy the URL, click on the **Copy to clipboard** button.

+Only the URL generated here should be shared with others.
+Sharing your browser's URL won't work.
+{{< /faq_block >}}

+{{< faq_block title="How can I create and share bookmarks for genomic regions of interest?" >}}
+The **Bookmark regions widget** allows you to save a list of specific regions you want to revisit later.

+To create a bookmark, click and drag on the top of the linear genome view, and select **Bookmark region**.
+The new bookmark will be displayed on the **Bookmark regions widget** (right-side panel).

+To customise a specific bookmark, make sure it is selected with a check box, then click the row corresponding to the **Label** column and type labels/notes/annotations/comments, or click the row of the **Highlight** column to change the highlight color.

+To export bookmarks as a BED or TSV file, click the **Bookmark regions widget** menu on the top-left corner (seen as three gray horizontal lines), select the preferred format, and click **Download**.
+The file will be saved in the Downloads folder on your local computer.

+To import bookmarks from a BED or TSV file, click **Bookmark regions widget** menu, select **Import** and **Import from file**.

+To share bookmarks via a URL link, click the **Bookmark regions widget** menu, select **Share** and **Copy share link**.

+To import bookmarks from a shared URL link, click the **Bookmark regions widget** menu, select **Import** and **Import from share link**.

+To delete bookmarks from your computer, select the desired bookmarks using the left checkboxes, the **Bookmark regions widget** menu, and select **Delete**.

+As the bookmarks rely on the reference genome of a given species, it is recommended that you first share your session (the species genome browser), and then the bookmarks that apply to that session (species).
+{{< /faq_block >}}

+{{< faq_block title="How can I export genomic visualisation as an SVG file?" >}}
+To export genome browser visualisations as publication-quality images in SVG (Scalable Vector Graphics) format:

+1. Click the **View** menu (Figure 5F) at the top-left corner of the window (seen as three horizontal lines on the purple banner)
+2. Click **Export SVG**.
+Choose a filename, a 'Track level' positioning and a 'Theme', and press **Submit**.

+The SVG file will be saved to the Downloads folder on your machine.

+The advantage of using vector files is that, unlike pixel-based raster files such as JPG or PNG, vector files store images using mathematical formulas based on points and lines on a grid.
+This allows SVG images to be scaled and modified without any loss of quality.
+SVG files can be easily edited using a variety of graphic software, such as Inkscape or Illustrator.
+{{< /faq_block >}}

+{{< faq_block title="How can I obtain the full sequence or the coding sequence of a gene?" >}}
+To view details or annotations for a specific genomic feature:

+1. Click on the genomic feature of interest (e.g., a protein-coding gene).
+A **Feature details** widget will appear on the right, in the Widget side panel area (Figure 5Q).
+2. Scroll down to browse the feature details.
+To obtain the full gene sequence, click the **Show feature sequence** button of the top panel, which corresponds to the gene.
+To obtain the coding sequence (CDS), go down to the **Subfeatures** section, and click on the correspondent **Show feature sequence** button.
 {{< /faq_block >}}

 {{< faq_block title="What could be causing my data to display slowly?" >}}